 Amnesty: Although the president granted pardons to several hundred people with criminal convictions, he did not pardon any political prisoners.

 Politically Motivated Reprisal Against Individuals Located Outside the Country

 Opposition website, Chronicles of Turkmenistan, reported in October that Turkish authorities briefly detained Kakamyrat Hydyrov, an exiled opposition member, and three other Turkmen citizens during a meeting in a hotel in Istanbul.
 According to the report, the group had tried to meet in another hotel, but their reservation for a meeting was cancelled at the last minute.
 The Turkmen Embassy had reportedly requested Turkmen officials to detain the group.
 Hydyrov has reportedly been barred from leaving Turkey and was unable to return to the United Kingdom where he resides.

 Civil Judicial Procedures and Remedies

 The civil judiciary system was neither independent nor impartial, as the president appointed all judges.
 According to the law, evidence gathered during a criminal investigation can serve as the basis for a civil action in a process called “civil lawsuit in criminal justice.”
 In the past there were reports of bribes in the civil court system to ensure a particular outcome.
-In cases in which the state had interests regarding an individual citizen, it used the judiciary to impose court orders.
-Persons and organizations may appeal adverse decisions to regional human rights bodies, but local courts were unlikely to reverse decisions in light of successful appeals.
+In cases in which it had interests regarding an individual citizen, the state used the judiciary to impose court orders.
+Persons and organizations may appeal adverse decisions to regional human rights bodies, but local courts were unlikely to reverse decisions despite successful appeals.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence